Establishing a new comprehensive blood test to monitor rhabdomyosarcoma in children

 In this section we look at life a few years after your child has died.

-You play an important role in supporting children with a central nervous system (CNS) tumour at home.
+Community teams play an important role in supporting children with a central nervous system (CNS) tumour at home.
 The family will have all the contact details for their cancer care team, who may well have contacted you directly to provide an aspect of care in the home.

 Teenagers and young adults with cancer have distinct needs.
 The CCLG Teenage and Young Adult Cancer Research Centre aims to address them.